-We can issue up to \$4.0 billion of unsecured, short-term promissory notes (commercial paper) pursuant to the Board of Directors (the Board) authorized commercial paper programs.
-The programs facilitate the private placement of unsecured short-term debt through third-party brokers.
-We intend to use the net proceeds from the commercial paper borrowings for acquisitions and general corporate purposes.
-We had \$2.6 billion and \$313 million in outstanding borrowings under our commercial paper programs at December 31, 2022 and 2021, respectively.
+Our committed credit facilities provide access up to \$4.0 billion of unsecured, short-term promissory notes (commercial paper) pursuant to the Board of Directors (the Board) authorized commercial paper programs.
+These programs facilitate the private placement of unsecured short-term debt through third-party brokers.
+We intend to use the net proceeds from the commercial paper portrowings for acquisitions and general corporate purposes.
+We had \$1.496 billion and \$2.574 billion in outstanding borrowings under our commercial paper programs at December 31, 2023 and 2022, respectively.
 The weighted-average interest rate for commercial paper at December 31 was as follows:

-2022 2021 Weighted-average interest rate 4.27 % (1) (0.01)% (2)
+2023 2022 Weighted-average interest rate 5.43 % 4.27 %